anthonysharpy/theta-surface/readme.md

 ## Known limitations

 - Volatility is shown for calls and puts combined.
 It's probably more useful to have separate smiles for puts and calls.
 This can also cause distortions in the graph such that even curves that are "mathematically" optimised appear wrong to the eye.
-- Fitting can be slow.
-I think there are still optimisations to be made here.
-An obvious one would be making it multi-threaded.
+- Fitting is pretty fast, but it could be faster.
+One obvious optimisation would be making it multi-threaded.
 - Poor-quality data (e.g. options with weird prices) is not removed, which can negatively affect the overall fit.
 - More tests are needed.
 The basic mathematical pieces like the implied volatility calculations have tests, but there is a lack of tests in other places.
 This project already took a long time to put together, and I just don't fancy spending days writing tests for it all.
 Thankfully though the program is mostly self-testing since it displays most things on the graph, which can be checked manually.

 ## Recent Changes

+### 20 Feb 2026
+- Replace the patience-based algorithm with a multi-layered grid search algorithm, which is 20x faster.
+- Simplify, tidy and optimise code.
+- Add defensive assertions and error checking to methods.
+- Show time elapsed when fitting graphs.

 ### 12 Feb 2026
 - More careful error handling.